White wine spritzer with blood orange soda

 - a zester with a channel knife is the way to go if you want to make nice strips of zest to garnish your drinks.
 This tool is also handy come holiday season when baking is in high gear.
 You can use this to zest all citrus, not just blood oranges!

-- a wine key (or corkscrew) is ESSENTIAL for making wine cocktails, unless you want to MacGyver your way in to that bottle.
-A good quality, basic corkscrew will serve you well.
-I have seen countless friends of mine get big, fancy wine openers and then never use them because they can’t figure it out or they don’t work very well.
-This tool will work EVERY time, all you have to do is use it.
+- a corkscrew is ESSENTIAL for making wine cocktails, unless you want to MacGyver your way in to that bottle.
+A good quality, basic corkscrew (also known as a wine key) will serve you well.

-- This juicer squeezes the juice right out of your citrus with one good squeeze.
+- This countertop juicer (like the one in the photo above) get all of the juice right out of your citrus with one good squeeze.

 - Apple Cider Bourbon Cocktail